ribaricplusplus/LTP-library/README.md

 How to install
 =============================
-To make the installation as simple as possible, LTP is packaged with webpack by the Unified Model Definition (UMD).
+To make the installation as simple as possible, Latex to Photomath (LTP) is packaged by the Unified Model Definition (UMD).
 Thereby, it can be integrated just like any other UMD package.

 Method 1 - Install as node module
 ----------------------------

-1. Download the tarball file from google drive: link
+1. Download the tarball file from google drive: [link](https://drive.google.com/file/d/1Qe_AOLkT_ZhNX5h2U08eU8OAO-hQiiJw)
-2. Run `npm install path/to/ltp-1.0.0.tgz --production`
+2. Run `npm install path/to/latex-to-photomath-1.0.0.tgz`
 3. LTP can now be accessed as
-        const ltp = require("ltp");
+        const latexToPhotomath = require("latex-to-photomath");

 Method 2 - Install by direct loading
 ----------------------------

-1. Download the bundle from google drive: link
+1. Download the bundle from google drive: [link](https://drive.google.com/open?id=1pDHNjFIPn6femwcTkyusV1xoVCZFmHT3)
-2. Load the script into the site:
+2. Load the bundle into the site:
         <script src="ltp.js"></script>
-3. The ltp function becomes available globally.
+3. The latexToPhotomath function becomes available globally.

 How to use
 ==============================